 Get the Care You Need.
 We’re Ready, Safe and Open for You.

-With the approval from the New York State Department of Health to resume elective surgeries and slowly reopen the region.
-We are now gradually and safely bringing back many of our services, and the providers you know and trust are here to safely deliver the care you need through video, curbside telehealth, telephone and in-person visits.
-We look forward to welcoming you into our facilities for outpatient and elective procedures.
-Don’t hesitate to call your provider with any of your health questions or concerns.
+With the approval from the New York State Department of Health to resume elective surgeries and slowly reopen the region, we are now gradually and safely bringing back many of our services.
+The providers you know and trust are here to safely deliver the care you need through video, telephone and in-person visits.
+We look forward to welcoming you back into our facilities for outpatient and elective procedures.
+Please don’t hesitate to call your provider with any of your health questions or concerns.

 Thank you for doing your part by staying home to keep you, your family and our communities safe so that our front-line workers were not overwhelmed.